Alfresco/acs-deployment/docs/helm/docker-desktop-deployment.md

 --set alfresco-sync-service.syncservice.enabled=false
 ```

-If you need to reduce the memory footprint further you can manually change the memory allocation settings for several pods.
-Currently the memory allocation for several pods is also specified via `JAVA_OPTS` environment variables which are cumbersome to change via the `--set` option.
-Edit the values file you intend to use and reduce the memory settings (ensure the container allocation is higher than the JVM allocation).
+If you need to reduce the memory footprint further the JVM memory settings in most pods use the `MaxRAMPercentage` option so lowering the various `limits.memory` and `requests.memory` values will also reduce the JVM memory allocation.

 ### Timeout